paulirish/dotfiles/README.md

 #### shell

 This repo contains config for fish and bash.
-As of March 2016, I'm using fish shell mostly, but fall back to bash once in a while.
+As of 2016, I primarily use `fish` shell, but fall back to `bash` once in a while.
 The bash and fish stuff are both well maintained.
 If you're using fish you'll want to do a `git submodule update --init`.

 ## my favorite parts.